restfulci/restfulci/README.md

 As docker is a simple extension of alpine which doesn't have SSH installed/configured, we need to customize it so its `authorized_hosts` includes master's public key.

-##### Share caching
+##### Share docker caching

 Since everything are running on docker, we may consider using [registry](https://hub.docker.com/_/registry/) to share docker cache across hosts/slaves.
 And if a step is not defined in Dockerfile (e.g. library installation inside of the script), the installation should be down everytime (rather than home baked caching dependencies e.g. [in CircleCI](https://circleci.com/docs/2.0/caching/)).
 Also refer [here (a 4 years old guide which may be out of date but describe the problem clearly)](https://runnable.com/blog/distributing-docker-cache-across-hosts) and [here (new/updated toolsets)](https://medium.com/titansoft-engineering/docker-build-cache-sharing-on-multi-hosts-with-buildkit-and-buildx-eb8f7005918e).

-##### Agent
+##### Slave agent

-Reason we need a slave side agent (just like what Jenkins is doing):
+Reason we need a slave agent (just like what Jenkins is doing):

 * We can drop connection to slave after starting the job.
 Agent can communicate back to master when the job is done.
-* Slave may directly talks to persistent storage(s), so no detour to upload test results.
+* Slave may directly talks to persistent storage(s), expecially upload the console output/test results which may be huge files.

+Slave agent can be a buildin application of slave container (an extension of `docker` image as described above -- not the container the actual job is running).

-Agent should be quite small and can be `scp` to slave every single time a new job starts (then problem free for legacy agent version).
-[Jenkins does this](https://wiki.jenkins.io/display/JENKINS/SSH+Slaves+plugin) by overwriting the agent is shared by all jobs in slave.
-We should be able to just set them up independently.
+* [Jenkins is using a different approach]((https://wiki.jenkins.io/display/JENKINS/SSH+Slaves+plugin)) to `scp` the slave agent every single time a new job starts (to resolve the problem of legacy agent version) by overwriting the agent is shared by all jobs in slave.
+That's mostly because Jenkins slaved (setup by using manually and stays persistently) have configuration drafting.
+We have no need to do it, as our slaves (as docker containers) are disposable, and can be cleaned up every time we want to upgrade the slave agent version.
+* This also saves the need for api master to know `scp`/[Apache MINA SSHD](https://mina.apache.org/sshd-project/).
+* Slave agent need to be able to create job-specific docker containers, and execute the job inside of it, and cleanup the container after it.
+May consider using [Java Docker API Client](https://github.com/docker-java/docker-java).
+	* Slave agent should be able to manage multiple jobs to be executed together in the same machine.
+See below "autoscaling" for reasons.

+Master (a Spring based RESTful API application) may communicate with slave by [Spring remoting support](https://docs.spring.io/spring/docs/5.1.9.RELEASE/spring-framework-reference/integration.html#remoting-rmi).
+May choose to implmented by [RMI](https://www.baeldung.com/spring-remoting-rmi) (no authentication), [Hessian](https://www.baeldung.com/spring-remoting-hessian-burlap) (2nd recommanded, support authentication), [HTTP invokers](https://www.baeldung.com/spring-remoting-http-invoker) (seems most recommanded), web services, JMS, ... ([consideration of choices](https://docs.spring.io/spring/docs/5.1.9.RELEASE/spring-framework-reference/integration.html#remoting-considerations))

+* Master (as client) to talk to the slave agent (as server) by RMI to pass job run information, and trigger the job to be executed there.
+	* RMI connection can be dropped immediately after this.
+* Slave agent monitor the job execution progress, upload the console output/testing results to persistent storages(s), and modify the database `run.completeAt` and `run.status`.
+No need for slave agent (as client) to communicate back to master (server) to notify the job is done.
+	* Master is supposed to be stateless.
+No need for it to keep the job result in its memory so no need for slave to notify it.
+	* Everytime the run status is requested, master should consult the database.
+Master may cache the "done" case since it is forever done.
+It should be explicitly marked in the caching policy that "in progress" is not a cachable state.

+Decide which slave the master should send the job to should be a job of a load balancer (should have no need to develop it/put it as part of the master logic).
+Possible ways:

+* Slave which has the (above some threshold) lowest CPU usage.
+	* Can't be the exact lowest CPU usage, as
+	* Pros:
+		* No need to define the customized logic of "resource quota".
+	* Cons:
+		* Potentially risky if a job use significant different amount of resources in different stage of it.
+CPU may goes up unexpectedly and finally freeze that slave box/affects all jobs running on it.
+			* Need to know the detail of how docker manage/distribute resources for multiple containers running on the same box.
+			* For example, a testing job which uses single thread for initialization, and execute tests using multiple CPUs in parallel.
+		* Will use, and highly tight to backend infrastructure: load balancer in orchestration framework.
+* Slave which has the (above some threshold) lowest "resource quota".
+	* Cons:
+		* Resource quota is a customized business logic, which means we need to implement the load balancing logic in our master/slave agents: master consults all slave agents about their remaining quota, and then choose one from them.
+* The lowest always need to be above some threshold, because otherwise autoscaling mechanism is very hard to scale down as no node is completely idle.

 ##### Autoscaling

+Slaves should be

 Slave management and autoscaling should be part of what this framework can support (probably through Kubernetes).